Convair B-36 Peacemaker: Experimentals and prototypes

 Consolidated Vultee Aircraft Corporation (later Convair) and Boeing Aircraft Company took part in the competition, with Consolidated winning a tender on 16 October 1941.
 Consolidated asked for a $15 million contract with $800,000 for research and development, mockup, and tooling.
-Two experimental bombers were proposed, the first to be delivered in 30 months, and the second within another six months.
+Two experimental bombers were proposed, the first to be delivered in 30 months, and the second within 36 months.
 Originally designated Model B-35, the name was changed to B-36 to avoid confusion with the Northrop YB-35 piston-engined flying-wing bomber, against which the B-36 was meant to compete for a production contract.

 Throughout its development, the B-36 program encountered delays.
-When the United States entered World War II, Consolidated was ordered to slow B-36 development and greatly increase Consolidated B-24 Liberator production.
-The first mockup was inspected on 20 July 1942, following six months of refinements.
+When the United States entered World War II, Consolidated was ordered to slow B-36 development to greatly increase Consolidated B-24 Liberator production.
+The first mockup was inspected on 20 July 1942, after six months of refinements.
 A month after the inspection, the project was moved from San Diego, California, to Fort Worth, Texas, which set back development several months.
-Consolidated changed the tail from a twin-tail to a single, thereby saving 3850 lb, but this change delayed delivery by 120 days.
+Consolidated changed the tail from a twin-tail to a single, thereby saving 3850 lb, but this change delayed delivery by a further 120 days.

-Changes in the USAAF requirements did add back any weight saved in redesigns, and cost more time.
-A new antenna system needed to be designed to accommodate an ordered radio and radar system.
-The Pratt and Whitney engines were redesigned, adding another 1000 lb.
+Changes in the USAAF requirements added back the weight saved in redesigns, and cost more time.
+A new antenna system needed to be designed to accommodate a new radio and radar system and the Pratt and Whitney engines were redesigned, adding another 1000 lb.

 Design

-The B-36 took shape as an aircraft of immense proportions.
-It was two-thirds longer than the previous "superbomber", the B-29.
-The wingspan and tail height of the B-36 exceeded those of the 1960s Soviet Union's Antonov An-22, the largest ever propeller-driven aircraft put into production.
-Only with the advent of the Boeing 747 and the Lockheed C-5 Galaxy, both designed two decades later, did American aircraft capable of lifting a heavier payload become commonplace.
+The B-36 was two-thirds longer than the previous "superbomber", the B-29, and its wingspan and height exceeded those of the Soviet Union's 1960s Antonov An-22, the largest turboprop aircraft ever produced.
+Only with the advent of the Boeing 747 and the Lockheed C-5 Galaxy, both designed two decades later, did aircraft capable of lifting a heavier payload enter service.